austinshinkle/RPI-PicoW/HA_DS180_Tilt/readme.md

 # Software Setup for RPI Pico W

-## 1. Download Micropython firmware to RPI Pico W
+## 1. Download MicroPython Firmware
 Put the device into BOOT mode and copy the correct UF2 file (named something like RPI_PICO_W-20241025-v1.24.0.uf2) onto the system.
 If this is a new RPI Pico W, it will automatically start in BOOT mode.
 Additional instructions can be found on the official Raspberry Pi website <https://www.raspberrypi.com/documentation/microcontrollers/micropython.html#drag-and-drop-micropython>

-## 2. Install the umqtt.simple micropython library
+## 2. Install Required MicroPython Library
-From Thonny, go to "Tools...Manage packages...", search for "micropython-umqtt.simple" and install it
+From Thonny, go to "Tools...Manage packages...", search for "micropython-umqtt.simple" and install it.

-## 3. Configure credentials and broker settings
+## 3. Configure Credentials and Broker Settings
-Copy src/config.yaml.example to src/config.yaml and update values for:
+Ensure `src/config.yaml` has valid values for:
 - wifi_ssid
 - wifi_password
 - hostname